 Report and dashboard - the final component of log management ensure that team members across departments have the necessary levels of access and visibility into application performance data.

 Log aggregation allows IT organizations to combine data from public and hybrid cloud environments into a centralized location where it can be searched and analyzed.
 This scalable process increases the visibility of cloud-based computing environments, helps security analysts respond more quickly to security threats, and provides real-time insight into application performance.

-Sumo Logic provides exceptional log aggregation and log parsing functionality for DevOps, with the ability to collect logs from almost any system with timestamps and format and bring them together to support an end-to-end log management process.
-With our machine learning log analysis, IT organizations can turn millions of event log data points into a visualization of actionable insights that support application security and performance excellence.
+Sumo Logic provides exceptional log aggregation and log parsing functionality for DevOps.
+It can collect logs from almost any system with timestamps and format and bring them together to support an end-to-end log management process.
+With our machine learning log analytics, IT organizations can turn millions of event log data points into a visualization of actionable insights that support application security and performance excellence.

 Complete visibility for DevSecOps

 Reduce downtime and move from reactive to proactive monitoring.